American Institute in Taiwan, Taipei - TAI

 Do not make travel plans outside of Taiwan

 If your visa is approved, we will keep your passport at the American Institute while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later via courier services only.
-If you have to travel within Taiwan while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+We will return your passport to you via courier services to the document delivery address you previously registered.
+Average processing time after your interview is one week.
+If you need travel within Taiwan while your passport is still with us, please make sure you have a valid picture ID other than your passport.

 back to top